 (1) The owner of a vessel must ensure that the vessel, while being navigated outside protected waters, is equipped with an efficient anchor and line.

-(2) Subregulation (1) does not apply to a personal watercraft or a sailboard.
+(2) Subregulation (1) does not apply to a personal watercraft or a recreational paddle craft that is a vessel.

 (3) An owner who contravenes this regulation commits an offence.

 [Regulation 52C inserted in Gazette 24 Apr 1998 p.
-2164.]
+2164; amended in Gazette 25 Jul 2014 p.
+2589.]

 52CA.
 Chief executive officer may grant exemption from compliance with r.
-52A, 52B and 52C
+52A, 52B, 52BAC, 52BAD and 52C

+(1A) For the purposes of this regulation, a reference in subregulations (1) and (2) to a vessel is to be taken to include a reference to a sailboard and to a recreational paddle craft that is not a vessel.

 (1) A provision of regulations 52A, 52B and 52C does not apply to a vessel while it is taking part in any race or regatta for which permission has been granted by the chief executive officer under regulation 51C if —

 (a) a written exemption has been granted by the chief executive officer under subregulation (2) from that provision, for that vessel or description of vessel during that race or regatta; and